 Your Threat Score

 At Netacea we’re all about delivering insight that you can actually use.
 Every web estate is different, and many larger web sites have custom targeted bots written specifically to target them.
 We don’t believe you can just add the same ‘black box’ solution as a bot mitigation layer and expect it to work for you without an adaptive threat architecture.

 Machine Learning Based Labelling

 Instead, we offer a simple, visually intuitive interface that allows you to set the thresholds and key critical paths for the types of behaviour that may or may not be acceptable on your site.
 Scraper Bots may be very useful for creating affiliate marketing revenues on one site, and a disaster on a content site, whose IP is constantly scrapped and re-produced without a paywall elsewhere on the Internet.

-We give you the tools to teach the machine learning, what is acceptable and which paths are critical, and need higher levels of protection in your web estate.
+We give you the tools to teach machine learning, what is acceptable and which paths are critical, and need higher levels of protection in your web estate.

 Low Latency Performance

-Our adaptive architecture automatically pre-empts potential bad traffic, and kicks in-line only when critical conversion path are under threat, or abnormal behavioural activity is detected.
+Our adaptive architecture automatically pre-empts potential bad traffic and kicks in-line only when critical conversion path is under threat, or abnormal behavioural activity is detected.